Performance

-Canva's design editor features an auto-save function.
+Canva's design editor(opens in a new tab or window) features an auto-save function.
 While you're working on a design we periodically send differences to our server.
 This means you don't lose too much work if your computer crashes or you accidentally close your browser tab.
 During periods of heavy use, we needed a mechanism to ask the browser and iOS applications to back off and reduce the frequency of auto-saves.

 Tradeoffs

 There is an obvious technical trade-off with the auto-save rate: the more often we save your design, the less you lose in the event of a mishap, but with more write operations occurring through the backend and to the database cluster.
-We happen to use a MongoDB cluster to store the design information as it efficiently stores the data in the way the design editor works with it.
+We happen to use a MongoDB(opens in a new tab or window) cluster to store the design information as it efficiently stores the data in the way the design editor works with it.

 We initially opted for an aggressive auto-save rate (every five seconds in a constantly changing design), which worked well under normal load.
 However, we occasionally get large spikes in design activity, and these would rapidly consume our available write capacity on the database, leading to severe performance degradation for everyone using Canva.
 Similarly, we may wish to perform a live migration or other maintenance on the database cluster, which again reduces available write capacity.
 This shouldn't make Canva unusable.
 The biggest contributor to write load was the auto-save feature.